saidamir/Offer_customer_segment/README.md

 # Offer_customer_segment

+For detailed description of the project please refer to Medium blog (https://medium.com/@mamatov.aziz_68918/loyalty-program-analytics-starbucks-challenge-340c29198b13)

 We will determine the customer segment most susceptible to promotional offer using ML or heuristic approaches This data set contains simulated data that mimics customer behavior on the Starbucks rewards mobile app.
 Once every few days, Starbucks sends out an offer to users of the mobile app.
 An offer can be merely an advertisement for a drink or an actual offer such as a discount or BOGO (buy one get one free).
 Some users might not receive any offer during certain weeks.